KonstantinData/Bootcamp-Analytics/Tableau/European Sales Dashboard/readme.md

 ## License

-This project is licensed under the [MIT License](LICENSE).
+This project is licensed under the [MIT License].
 The data and visualizations are intended for educational and non-commercial use only.